A Guide to Patsos Gorge: History, Map, Hiking, and Car Rental

 How much does a car rental in Crete cost?

-Does renting a car provide you with the leisure you seek when travelling?
+Does renting a car give you the freedom you want when travelling?

 What is the nearest traveller’s inn to Patsos Gorge?